|Up Previous Next|

 A switch group consists of switches, devices, a group label, and a circuit.

 Switch groups contain one or more switches.
 If they contain multiple switches, then the group represents a 3-way, 4-way, or n-way switch.
-You can have as many switches in a group as you like.
+You can have any number of switches in a group.

-The group can be connected to a circuit on a one-line device.
-All the switches and devices will be connected to a single circuit.
+The group can be connected to a circuit on a distribution equipment.
+All of the switches and devices will be connected to a single circuit.
 If you change the circuit connected to a switch, it will change the circuit for the whole group.
 If you change the circuit for a device in the group, you will be given the option to change the circuit for the whole group or to remove the selected device from the group.